Supporting Georgia’s Prosecutors Since 1975

 Training Calendar

-The Prosecuting Attorneys’ Council of Georgia, in cooperation with the Georgia Governor’s Office of Highway Safety presents: Joint Law Enforcement and Prosecutor Drug Impaired Driving Training.
-This is a FREE training session.
-Prosecutors and Law Enforcement Officers are invited to attend.
+The Prosecuting Attorneys’ Council of Georgia, in cooperation with the Georgia Governor’s Office of Highway Safety is excited to present Joint Law Enforcement and Prosecutor Impaired Driver Training!
+In 2020, Georgia had 1,664 total traffic […]

 Crime Victims Bill of Rights